LauraBrogan/2020-Fundamentals-Project/README.md

 # 2020 Fundamentals of Data Analysis Project

 ## Summary of Assignment
 This repository contains my fundamentals of data analysis project 2020.
-It looks at linear regression using Python on the pwerproduction dataset.  ???????
-My notebook contains explanation for each of the   lines of input code with  lines of output code.
+It looks at linear regression using Python on the pwerproduction dataset.
+My notebook contains explanation for each of the lines of input and output code.

 I commenced work on this assignment on 24th October 2020 and completed work for the deadline of 8th January 2021.
+I did struggle towards the end of completion trying to correct some errors.

 [See here for the Assignment Instructions 2020](https://learnonline.gmit.ie/mod/url/view.php?id=104055)